peterobarotu/Solar_Energy_Forecasting/README.md

 # Solar Energy Forecasting and PV System Modeling

 ## Project Overview
-This project focuses on forecasting solar radiation and modeling energy generation using photovoltaic (PV) systems.
+This project focuses on forecasting solar radiation in Ibadan, Oyo State, and modeling energy generation using photovoltaic (PV) systems.
 The methodology involves predicting **clear sky radiation** using weather variables, followed by predicting **cloudy sky radiation** based on the clear sky radiation and additional meteorological parameters.
 The study is conducted for **annual forecasting**, as well as separate analyses for the **wet season** and **dry season**.

 Finally, the predicted solar radiation is used to model the **actual energy output** of a PV system, incorporating solar panel characteristics and inverter parameters to estimate energy production.